Hackers plan attack on Russian government sites

 "If you did not elect these authorities and you are against a self-elected president crowning himself for a third time, join us."

-It said it would launch attacks on the Russian government website Government.ru at 1200 GMT on May 6 and on the prime minister's website Premier.gov.ru on May 7 at 0900 GMT.
+It said it would launch attacks on the Russian government website Government.ru at 1200 GMT on May 6 and on the prime minister's website Premier.gov.ru on May 7 at 10:00 a.m.
+British time.

 Anonymous hacked into the emails of a pro-Kremlin youth organisation earlier this year, in what it said was a response to a growing number of hacker attacks by pro-government groups on independent news outlets and opposition bloggers.